AaronTraas/Notes/Recipes/Sangria.md

 ## Notes:

 - *Wine:* Traditionally, a Spanish red.
-Cheap Portuguese reds, Carbernets and/or red blends also work well.
+Cheap Rioja, Tempranillo, generic Portuguese reds, Carbernets and/or red blends also work well.

 - *Brandy:* Traditionally,a Spanish brandy, but could be any decent cognac or brandy.
 Nothing too fancy, you just want a decent one that does not taste like rubbing alcohol.
 Something reasonably smooth with some flavor to it.
 I use [Osborne Solera Veterano](https://www.wine-searcher.com/find/osborne+veterano+solera+brandy+andalucia+spain/1/usa-7065-200).